YuZhang-GitHub/RIS_Codebook/README.md

 ![Figure](https://github.com/YuZhang-GitHub/NFWB_BF/blob/main/N_16.png)
 -->

-# Dataset structure
+# Dataset Structure

 <p align="justify"> As shown in the figure below, we leverage [DeepMIMO](https://deepmimo.net/) dataset to generate the data used in this paper.
 To simulate the non-stationarity of the large surface, we create four _geographically distributed_ reflecting surfaces with each of them employing a 64-element ULA.
 These surfaces maintain a distance of 1 meter between each other, and are aligned along the y-axis in the ["O1_60"](https://deepmimo.net/scenarios/o1-scenario/) scenario.
 The generated datasets are already included in this repository and can be found in each subfolder. </p>

 ![Figure](https://github.com/YuZhang-GitHub/RIS_Codebook/blob/master/deep_mimo_O1_60_distributed_LIS.png)

-# Simulation structure
+# Simulation Structure

-As detailed described in the paper, we propose a multi-level RIS codebook design architecture.
+In the paper, we propose a multi-level RIS codebook design solution to reduce the design complexity.
+As shown in the figure below, the distributed RISs consist of four RISs and we further divide each RIS into two subarrays.
+The design starts from subarray, then the RIS and finally the four RISs.

 <!---
 ![Figure](https://github.com/YuZhang-GitHub/RIS_Codebook/blob/master/RISs.png)